apache/beam/beam-site/documentation/io/testing.md

     <tr>
      <td>kubeconfig
      </td>
-     <td>The standard PerfKit parameter `kubeconfig`, which specifies where the Kubernetes config file lives.
+     <td>The standard PerfKit Benchmarker parameter `kubeconfig`, which specifies where the Kubernetes config file lives.
      </td>
      <td>Always use ${kubeconfig}
      </td>